lilHummingbird/dnd-dice-roller/README.md

 Pick a random enemy from the dataset containing 802 enemies.
 Everything from normal enemies to bosses.

-A character stat roller that rolls 4d6 and removes the lowest value(might add a point buy version too.).
+A character stat roller that rolls 4d6 and removes the lowest value.